SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Telemetry_API.md

 Starlink is an internet service that uses a satellite constellation in a low Earth orbit to deliver broadband high-speed low-latency internet.
 Because Starlink satellites are in a low orbit, at about 550km from Earth, the round trip data time between the user and a satellite is significantly lower compared to internet services that make use of single geostationary satellites.

 The Starlink Telemetry API is a low-latency API for accessing the telemetry data from Starlink devices.
 It is designed for users that have their own data infrastructure to monitor Starlink devices remotely.
-The Telemetry API is a stateless API that will only respond with current telemetry data from the Starlink device.
+The Telemetry API is a stateless API that will only respond with current telemetry data.

 ## About